CloudLabsAI-Azure/Capstone-Project/Solution-Guide/soln-guide.md

 ## Conclusion

-This challenge demonstrated how to build and coordinate a Multi-Agent System using Azure AI Foundry and Semantic Kernel.
+This challenge demonstrated how to build and coordinate a Multi-Agent System using Microsoft Foundry and Semantic Kernel.
 By designing distinct personas for Business Analyst, Software Engineer, and Product Owner, and configuring a group chat environment with a termination strategy, you created a collaborative AI workflow capable of gathering requirements, developing code, and performing code reviews.
 The task structure allows for scalable, decentralized handling of complex problems using autonomous, interactive agents.

 # You have successfully completed the Lab !!